opsschool/curriculum/boot_process_101.rst

 On an MBR-formatted drive and standard BIOS
 -------------------------------------------

-These stages must fit in that first 448 bytes of the partition table.
+These stages must fit in that first 448 bytes of the boot loader information block table.
 Generally, Stage 1 and Stage 1.5 are small enough to exist in that first 448 bytes.
 They contain the appropriate logic that allow the loader to read the filesystem that Stage 2 is located on.

 On a GPT-formatted drive and UEFI
 ---------------------------------